 The Via Dinarica is a trail that is still in progress, only in Bosnia and Herzegovina the White Trail is officially open.
 In the other four countries the route is a combination of old existing trails that all together form a corridor through the Dinarides.
 With a distance of almost 600 kilometers, the Croatian section covers the largest part of the Via Dinarica.
 An absolutely beautiful stretch through the incredible Croatian karst mountains.Continue Reading "Incredible Croatian Karst"

 Now I’m finished with the Croatian part of the Via Dinarica White Trail and looking back on the (almost) two months I spend in this beautiful country, I realize that Velebit made a huge impression in me.
 I can’t really explain why, so that’s why I will make a photo essay before I try to write about it…Continue Reading "Velebitski Planinarski Put"

 Jeej, I got company!
 No, she is not really an hiker or outdoorsie type, but she is my oldest friend… Why is everybody asking?
 When are you a hiker?
 What is a real hiker?
 Are there any rules?
 Hmm, I think I actually don’t really care.
 After almost 900K of solo-hiking, my BFF Caroline joined me in Starigrad, super exiting.
 New company, new spirit, new challenges.
 New ADVENTURE.
-Paklenica, here we come!Continue Reading "4 Days in Paklenica NP"
+Paklenica, here we come!Continue Reading "Hiking adventure: 4 Days in Paklenica NP"

 Prenj is absolutely one of my favorites along the Via Dinarica White Trail.
 Not just because of its ridiculously beautiful vistas and views, mostly because Prenj was a place where I had a good dose of fun.
 With two guys from Tuzla who I met on Boračko campsite, I hiked from Boračko Jezero up to the mountain hut Jezerce.
 A great new hut on a fantastic location.
 Perfect place to spend the night.
 Or two.
 I really enjoyed the company of the Tuzla-boyz and the weather was extremely good.
 There was not really a reason to rush on, so I decided to join them on a day-hike to Zelena Glava and stay an extra night at PD Jezerce before I went further on my own.Continue Reading "Planet Prenj"

 Montenegro or Crna Gora in Serbian.
-I have to confess that I didn’t know where the name comes from, I only knew that it meant ˝Black Mountain˝.
+I have to confess that I didn’t know where the name comes from, I only know that it means ˝Black Mountain˝.
 I didn’t really see black mountains though.
-In Montenegro the mountains were green.
+The mountains of Montenegro were green.
 Everything was green.
-Green valleys, green peaks, green forests, green fields..
-Green, green, green in all possible shades and shapes.Continue Reading "Magnificent Mountains of Montenegro"
+Green valleys, green peaks, green forests, green fields… Green, green, green in all possible shades and shapes.Continue Reading "Magnificent Mountains of Montenegro"